Breaking News Emails

 Trump sparked an outcry on the right when he complained that going to court was too burdensome and police should take guns immediately from suspects instead.

 "You could do exactly what you're saying, but take the guns first, go through due process second," he said in his White House meeting with senators.

 The administration did not weigh in on legislation in the Senate by Sens.
 Richard Blumenthal, D-Conn., and Lindsey Graham, R-S.C., that would allow people to petition federal courts as well.
-Other federal legislation, also not mentioned in the administration’s new gun rollout, would give states grants to help implement Extreme Risk Protection Orders.
+Other proposed legislation, also not mentioned in the administration's gun rollout, would give states grants to help implement Extreme Risk Protection Orders.